Vietnam.vn - Nền tảng quảng bá Việt Nam

 PHOTO: NTT

 Of course, not every Vietnamese restaurant sells Vietnamese food... with the true Vietnamese flavor.
-This is understandable, because Westerners do not like spicy flavors or the strong smell of herbs, onions, and garlic.
-They are forced to adjust the dishes to suit their main customer group.
-For example, when I went to Mannheim and from there went to Heidelberg, a famous ancient city about 100 km from Frankfurt, I came across a restaurant called "Sai Gon".
+This is understandable, because Westerners are not used to spicy flavors or the strong smell of herbs, onions, and garlic.
+They have to adjust the dishes to suit their main customer group.
+For example, when I went to Mannheim and from there to Heidelberg, a famous ancient city about 100 km from Frankfurt, I came across a restaurant called "Sai Gon".
 The bun cha dish has grilled chicken breast to help Western diners feel full because the grilled pork and the sausage are quite small.
 But that's okay, as long as it's a Vietnamese dish and the Vietnamese name is enough.

 Một vòng món Việt ở Đức- Ảnh 12.